digital-asset/daml-finance/docs/source/concepts/contingent-claims.rst

 Having different types makes this explicit at the instrument level.

 Another use for this is expressing time as an ordinal values, representing e.g. days from issue.
-Such a ``Claim`` can be used repeatedly to list at different dates, but with the same durations.
+Such a ``Claim`` can be used repeatedly to represent instruments issued at different dates, but with the same durations.
-Think for example, of series of listed futures or options which are issued with quarterly/monthly maturities - their duration is about the same, but they are issued on different dates.
+For example, consider a series of listed futures or options which are issued with quarterly/monthly maturities - their duration is about the same, but they are issued on different dates.

 The Asset Parameter
 ===================

-``a``, as we already explained, is the type used to represent assets in our program.
+``a``, as we already explained, is the type used to represent assets in your application.
 Keeping this generic means the library can be used with any asset representation.
-For example, you could use one of the instrument implementations in `Daml Finance
-<https://github.com/digital-asset/daml-finance>`_, but are not forced to do so.
+For example, you could use one of the instrument implementations in Daml Finance, but are not forced to do so.

 The Observation Parameter
 =========================